BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 Upon the execution of the Burn Action, Impact tokens are removed from the bonding curve.

 #### Mechanism 3
 The **attestation** mechanism involves the lifecylce of claims.
 Claims undergo the stages of submission, evaluation, and resolution.
-During resolution, if a claim does not reflect the state of the bonding curve, a dispute is issued against it to regain the bonding curve state.
+During resolution, if a claim does not reflect the state of the bonding curve, a dispute is issued against it to regain the bonding curve state. `// TODO: Can you elaborate on this process?
+Maybe with a real example?`

 ![](https://i.imgur.com/vamnLGV.png)

 #### Functional Requirement 4
-A lack of trading activity on the bonding curve does not indicate a degradation of the Bond Alpha, Project Alpha,  or the bonding curve itself.
+A lack of trading activity on the bonding curve does not indicate a degradation of the Bond Alpha, Project Alpha,  or the bonding curve itself.  `// TODO: Can you explain how that might affect a project positively or negatively?
+I would understand it to mean that just because a project has no updates, does not mean the viability of its success (alpha) is negatively affected.
+Is that correct?
+Why should that be the case actually?
+I guess that is what the follwing comment is about, why not include it?`

 <!-- [comment]: # (Sustainability: Consider temporal effects on investor sentiment, i.e passage of time correlates with decaying excitement about project, thus lesser activity.
 However, sunk cost bias simultaneously is in contention with this.) -->